-JAMS leverages VMWare and assists in making VMware implementations more efficient.
-With support for the VMware Infrastructure Toolkit, JAMS increases the operational efficiency of VMware by enabling the automation of a virtualized environment.
+JAMS leverages VMware and assists in making VMware implementations more efficient.
+With support for VMware PowerCLI, JAMS increases the operational efficiency of VMware by enabling the automation of a virtualized environment.
 In a virtualized environment, host servers can support anywhere from dozens to thousands of virtual machines.
 An enterprise job scheduler that can access all applications and systems, while supporting the management and reliable operation of virtualized environments, is essential to successfully executing business processes.

 - VMware actions can be scheduled directly from JAMS.
-Users can schedule power, snapshot and configuration actions within the VMware ESX hypervisor as business conditions and workloads change.
+Users can schedule power, snapshot and configuration actions within the vSphere Hypervisor as business conditions and workloads change.

 - JAMS can trigger actions based on power and performance metrics from VMware.
 Users can trigger both VMware and application jobs based upon information on the power state and performance metrics.

 - JAMS integrates with VMware vCenter for workload automation.
 This integration enables JAMS to perform key virtual center tasks such as VM cloning, cold migration, hot migration, and storage migration.
 Users can automate and orchestrate server tasks that allow them to allocate VM host resources based on business process context and need.
 Resources can be directly applied to critical business process job schedules.

 - If servers are being taxed to the point where applications slow down, JAMS jobs will run which will shut down a virtual machine on one physical server and start up the same virtual machine on a second server.
 As a result, organizations can automatically shift computing resource allocations by moving virtual machines in response to the ever-changing workload.

 - JAMS also submits notification jobs, advising you to take actions based upon real job backlogs or anticipated issues based upon the time of day.